-Spot factoring has become an increasingly popular way for SMEs and established businesses alike to quickly access funds from specific invoices which have been raised to customers.
+Spot factoring is a type of selective invoice finance that allows businesses to quickly access funds from specific invoices which have been raised to customers.

-Rather than handing your entire sales ledger over to an invoice factoring partner, spot factoring allows businesses to choose individual invoices which they wish to advance, offering greater flexibility at competitive rates.
+Rather than handing your entire sales ledger over to an invoice factoring provider, spot factoring allows businesses to choose individual invoices which they wish to advance, offering greater flexibility at competitive rates.

 Spot factoring gives you the freedom to choose which of your invoices you'd like to advance.
 Whether you need to draw from a smaller invoice to tide you over in the short term or a larger payment to help fund your next big project, you'll be able to manage your cash flow with pinpoint accuracy.